Family Life

 One reason why you need to set up an account with SP is that you can pay for all services through the SP app.
 And the most important reason is that you simply need the account before setting up the others, it is a requirement.

 The ideal time to set up your SP account is at least 2 weeks before you move in, as it will take two weeks before the supply can be turned on.
 If you are moving to an HBD made-to-order flat, a turn-on appointment is not necessary.
-If you are moving into a resale HBD flat or other residential properties, the SP account holder or a representative has to be present during turn-on.
+If you are moving into a resale HBD flat or other residential property, the SP account holder or a representative has to be present during turn-on.
 If you need to reschedule your turn-on appointment, you can click here.

 How to set up your SP account: